sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-260/final-project.md

 - A **1x3 card block**: one row of three cards on desktop (one column of 3 rows on mobile);
 - **Embedded video** in an `<iframe>` with proper labels/context (i,e, headings and description) and attributions;

 **Important**: Duplication of CSS across your pages should be minimized.
-Separate your CSS into logical files based on which files need them.
-For example, your CSS files could look like this:
+Separate your CSS into logical files based on which pages need them.
+For example, your CSS directory could look like this:
 - `main.css`
 - `fonts.css`
 - `about.css`